 Useful accessory: levelling bubble / spirit level

-Bubble level helps you level the tripod, the tripod head or the camera to the ground.
+Bubble level helps you level a tripod, a tripod head or a camera to the ground.
 There are various types of bubble levels:

 - bubble level of horizontal axis: this is useful for aligning horizons;